Microcurrent Point Stimulation

 •Lessens the appearance of scars •Helps to prevent and reduce adhesions forming after injury or surgery •Restore nerve function including numbness, pain and sensitivity •Reduce pain and restriction (including cording and dragging) •Helps to relieve stress on the body from fascial tension •Improves flexibility •Reduces muscle spasms •Promotes balance in the body •Helps maintain good posture •Improves athletic performance •Reduces the risk of muscle tears and strains •Improves the flow of oxygen and nutrients through the body •Helps regain and maintain a full range of joint movement •Stimulates lymph circulation •Reduces the possibility of long-term problems due to fascial adhesions

 MPS is available with Rashael Stasney, LMT.
-Please note that all sessions are a minimum of 60 minutes and may also include soft tissue manipulations in addition to MPS (depending on the assessment).
+Please note that all sessions are a minimum of 60 minutes and may also include soft tissue manipulations along with Manual Lymphatic Drainage (depending on the assessment).
 For additional information or to schedule a session please feel free to call us.